afzalimdad9/react-alert/README.md

 // index.js
 import React from 'react'
 import { render } from 'react-dom'
-import { transitions, positions, Provider as AlertProvider } from 'react-alert' import AlertTemplate from 'react-alert-template-basic' import App from './App'
+import { transitions, positions, Provider as AlertProvider } from '@afzalimdad9/react-alert' import AlertTemplate from '@afzalimdad9/react-alert-template-basic' import App from './App'

 // optional configuration